 Baptisms at Trinity are done “in community”, meaning that they are held during one of our 4 weekend services.
 We do not hold private baptisms.
 Because baptism is the joining of the community of Christ, we ask that the family be in regular attendance at worship services.
 Baptisms may be held at any time of the year, other than the season of Lent.
 Parents must meet with the Rector to ensure that there is a deep understanding of the meaning of Baptism for both the child and the family as a whole.

 Weddings at Trinity

 If you are reading this as a newly engaged person, please accept our congratulations!

 The building of Trinity Church is stunning and a perfect place to stand together as a couple and ask for God’s blessing on your life together.
 As clergy and members of this parish we will do all we can to help you in your preparations for your wedding day.

 With that, one of the important aspects of being married at Trinity is that the congregation not only to help you journey to your wedding day, but to be a source of strength and support in your marriage.
 We take seriously the line in the Marriage Rite which asks those gathered at your wedding, “Will you who witness these vows do all in your power to uphold these two persons in their life together.”
 The answer is a bold, “We will!”
 Therefore, if you desire to be married at Trinity, we ask you to make it your parish home first.
 You will be required to meet with the Rector for 6 sessions of pre-marital counseling.

 Information Coming Soon

-If you have experienced a death in the family, please reach out to Fr.
-Michael on his cell phone at 732-759-4515.
+If you have experienced a death in the family, please reach out to the church office.
 We are here to help and support you through this difficult time.